Opening the Vocabulary of Egocentric Actions: Experiments

 \subsection{Open Vocabulary Action Recognition}

-We present action recognition results for our open vocabulary benchmarks in Tab.~\ref{tab:OVresults}.
+Tab.~\ref{tab:OVresults} presents action recognition on open vocabulary splits of EPIC and Assembly101.
 S3D predicts verbs and objects using two heads but share the same backbone.
-For fair comparison with our decoupled verb and object encoders, we also decouple the S3D training, one for predicting verbs and another for objects (reported as 2$\times$S3D).
-As mentioned in Sec.~\ref{sec:exp_AOP}, the S3D baseline predicts novel objects in a zero-shot fashion where the novel categories are already known during training.
+For a fair comparison with our decoupled verb and object encoders, we also decouple the S3D training, one for predicting verbs and another for objects (reported as 2$\times$S3D).
+As mentioned in Sec.~\ref{sec:exp_AOP}, the S3D baseline predicts novel objects in a zero-shot fashion where the novel categories are already assumed to be known during training.
 Both S3D baselines fail to predict novel objects on both benchmarks.
-OAP improves verb generalization to novel objects by $1.3\%$ and $4.8\%$ over S3D on EPIC100-OV and Assembly101-OV respectively.
-Additionally, closed world verb prediction is also enhanced by $1.6\%$ and $7.0\%$ over S3D on EPIC100-OV and Assembly101-OV respectively.
+OAP improves verb generalization to novel objects by $1.3\%$ and $4.8\%$ over S3D on EPIC100-OV and Assembly101-OV, respectively.
+Additionally, the closed-world verb prediction is also enhanced by $1.6\%$ and $7.0\%$ over S3D on EPIC100-OV and Assembly101-OV, respectively.
 AOP significantly improves novel object prediction performance in both benchmarks.
-The novel object prediction performance on Assembly101 could be further improved by adopting a HOI detector that is robust to domain shifts in the target dataset since Assembly101 egocentric videos are monochrome.
+The novel object prediction performance on Assembly101 could be further enhanced by adopting an HOI detector that is robust to domain shifts in the target dataset since Assembly101 egocentric videos are monochrome.